L-36.com

 Edit Hide Help

-Synopsis for the coastal waters of south coastal south carolina and north coastal georgia - A stationary front will remain near the region through tonight.
-A cold front will push offshore Wednesday afternoon into Wednesday night, followed by high pressure through the weekend.
+Synopsis for the coastal waters of south coastal south carolina and north coastal georgia - High pressure will prevail through Friday, then a cold front will drop into the area this weekend.

 7 Day Forecast for Marine Location Near Laurel Bay, SC